DrewPartin/MSSA_Assignments/README.md

         1. Modify product website to redirect to custom error page in production environment and developer exception page in development environment.

+    Assignment 13.2.1

+        1. Create a web api to return data from a repository.
+May use the products related repository classes.
+        2. Use this web api in any (new)mvc application to display the data.

     Assignment 13.3

         1. Apply security in products website to create login and account creation for new customer.
 Allow customer to log in.